cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 * Pushes AD DS updates out to other domain controllers (replication).
 * Provides an overhead view of domain resources for admins.

 The AD data store lives in %SystemRoot%/NTDS.
-The key file is the NTDS.dit database, which actually holds all of the AD domain data + user password hashes (NThashes and, if it’s an older domain, LMhashes).
+The key file is the NTDS.dit database, which actually holds all of the AD domain data + user password hashes (NThashes and, if it's an older domain, LMhashes).

 ### The Forest

 Computers + users in an Active Directory environment are arranged into domains, which are grouped into hierarchical trees, which are then contained within a forest.
-Note that it’s possible for users and computers to not live in a domain, and domains to not live in a tree… But *everything* lives in the forest.
+Note that it's possible for users and computers to not live in a domain, and domains to not live in a tree...
+But *everything* lives in the forest.

 * TREE: A hierarchical collection of domains.
 * DOMAIN: A grouping of AD objects and OUs.